What Can I Recycle?

 Each of the state's 46 counties has a residential recycling program.
-Overall, there are more than 80 curbside programs, nearly 600 drop-off centers and more than 900 collection sites for do-it-yourself (DIY) oil changers.
+Overall, there are 60-plus curbside programs, nearly 600 drop-off centers and more than 900 collection sites for do-it-yourself (DIY) oil changers.

 Almost all recycling programs accept aluminum and steel cans, plastic bottles, paper and cardboard.
 The items listed below also can be recycled, but residents must check with their county recycling coordinator to find out if the material is accepted or what other options are available.